 This is a time of growth and an opportunity to allow the dignity of Sunday to shine forth prolonging the joy of Easter and Pentecost.
 Besides those previously mentioned the month's major feasts include:

-1. Presentation of the Lord, Sunday
+1. First Sunday of Lent, Sunday

-7. Scholastica, Memorial
+7. Perpetua and Felicity, Memorial